 Note that the merge characters enclose both the SET instruction and the definition, and are also used around the new field name later in the letter.
 As an additional enhancement, you can have the name and address printed in boldface.
-Whatever style is used for the field name in the main document is the style in which the items will appear in the finished product.
-(You can adjust the point size and the font this way, too.)
-Select the name and address fields and make them bold-either through the Character menu or by pressing Command-Shift-B. It doesn't matter if the merge characters are also bold, so you can select all the field names at once, including the merge characters.
-Also change the date field so that the date appears in italics.
-The top of your main document now looks like Figure 5-7.
+Whatever style is used for the field name in the main document is the style in which the items will appear in the finished just the point size and the font this way, to address fields and make them bold-either menu or by pressing Command-Shift-B. It c merge characters are also bold, so you can s names at once, including the merge characte date field so that the date appears in italics. document now looks like Figure 5-7.